FlaxEngine/FlaxDocs/manual/scripting/advanced/access-game-window.md

 }
 ```

-When creating pause menu or game main menu you can use `Engine.FocusGameViewport()` method which focuses the game window and allows player to use UI Navigation (eg. with gamepad or Tab) within the opened UI panel
+When creating pause menu or game main menu you can use `Engine.FocusGameViewport()` method which focuses the game window and allows player to use UI Navigation (eg. with gamepad or Tab) within the opened UI panel.